-While engaging in the simple and familiar action of peeling potatoes (and other potato-themed activities), pertinent questions will encourage conversation.
+Mothers and maternal relationships concern everybody in a multitude of ways, both positive and negative.
+This event built upon and opened up existing dialogue around the subject, bringing together interested people to contribute and be part of an on-going narrative.
 The mundane, yet evocative act of peeling potatoes has always had social and emotional significance.
 As an archetype of traditional, domestic, unpaid labour, this repetitive action embodies the unglamorous, invisible and time-consuming work undertaken primarily by women, and mothers in particular.
 The workshop will allow participants to engage in this levelling and almost meditative activity, at the same time sharing their memories as a group and reconnecting with past experiences.

-The Start of Something is a project which, through conversation, seeks to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
-Proposals for new conversations are invited at any time and CVAN EM will consider how it might support a conversation to take place to benefit the widest community and make the greatest difference within the region.
-Let us know if you would like to propose a topic.
+My Mother and Other Potato Peelers was proposed to CVAN EM’s The Start of Something project, which, through conversation, sought to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
+CVAN EM supported proposals from groups based in the region, that it considered would benefit the widest community and make the greatest difference within the region.

 Find out more about The Start of Something and the conversations that we supported.